Curiosity (song): Music video

-Jepsen shot a video for the song on June 5, 2012 with director Colin Minihan.
+Jepsen shot a video for the song on June 5, 2012, with director Colin Minihan.
 The music video was not released, and leaked on November 25, 2012.
 According to the description of the leak, "this video was shelved because it was "too sexy" for her new tween demographic."
 The video starts with Jepsen on a taxi cab with rainy weather.
 She writes a text message that reads, "Where are you?
 I'm outside".
 She then leaves the cab, and runs into an unknown house.
 She knocks at the door, but with no answer, she looks under the carpet under her feet and find a key, with which she enters the house to find a long hallway full of doors and an image of herself at the end, now with different clothes.
 Jepsen keeps opening different doors, only to find other hallways.

 The scene then cuts to a bedroom where she meets her love interest, and they make love together.
 Back to the hallway, Jepsen opens another door where she sees a video of her wedding with the same guy.
 It cuts again to the bedroom, when it's revealed that there is another woman in the bedroom who stares at them both with a sadness expression on her face.
 Then we see Jepsen and the love interest fighting outside of the house in the middle of rain, only to find out that he had actually cheated on her with that other woman and she had discovered at that moment.
 She runs outside of the house and goes back to the cab.

 Live performances

 On March 26, 2012, Jepsen visited WBBM-FM's Morning Show and performed two tracks of her EP, "Call Me Maybe" and "Curiosity".
 In the last week of January 2013, the singer filmed an acoustic performance of the song in Tokyo exclusively for Billboard.
+The song was also performed at her first two concert tours, The Summer Kiss Tour (2013) and the Gimmie Love Tour (2015–2016).

+Commercial performance

+Upon its release, the single fared less successful than its predecessor, but was modestly successful in Jepsen's home country of Canada.
+In the country, the single charted at number 18 on the Canadian Hot 100, becoming her second top 20 hit on the chart.
+It also charted at number 14 on the CHR/Top 40 chart and number 11 on the Canada AC chart, and peaked at number 6 on the Hot AC chart.
+By the end of 2012, the single was positioned at number 55 on the Canadian Hot 100.
+The song would later be certified Gold by Music Canada (MC) for equivalent sales of 40,000 units in the country.
+In South Korea, the single charted at number 10 on the South Korea International Singles chart.